lizarova777/Interactive_Visualizations_Midterm_Results_Project/README.md

 ## Project Objective:

 The purpose of this project is to build a couple of basic Shiny Apps and then  create an interactive visualization of some midterm test data that can aid student learning.
-This visualization consists of skill mastery for each student based on the midterm results, which can be seen below.
+This dashboard consists of skill mastery for each student based on the midterm results, which can be seen below.
 The skills are as follows: coding, decision trees, just-in-time-learning (JITL), neural networks, natural language processing (NLP), social network analysis (SNA), substantive meaning from the analysis (Substantive), data visualizations (Viz), and data wrangling.
+It also includes scatterplot which displays the relationship between the student's grades, total time spent on the midterm and total click count where the user chooses the variables for the x-axis and y-axis and what variable to color by.
+Each data point on the scatterplot represents student's data.

 ## Datasets: